-Does Tea Make You Need to Visit "the Smallest Room" More Often?
+Does Tea Make You Need to Visit the Bathroom More Often?

-One of the most common questions that people who start to drink green or white tea ask is – does it make you need to go to the toilet more?
+One of the most common questions that people who start to drink green or white tea ask is if it makes you need to go to the toilet more.

-And the reason that the question is so commonly asked is because the answer is YES!
+The reason that the question is so commonly asked is that the answer is YES!
 Both green and white tea can make you pee more.
 And, for some people (possibly most) they can make you poop more too.
-But this effect is very temporary, and should disappear within a few days.
+But this effect is very temporary and should disappear within a few days.

-It's actually down to the caffeine.
-One scientific study found that caffeine led to an increase in pressure and strength of voluntary 'squeeze' in the anus, which is probably a bit too much information for some people, but is good to know to fill those awkward dinner party silences nonetheless.
+Coffee's laxative nature is a product of caffeine.
+One scientific study found that caffeine led to an increase in pressure and strength of voluntary 'squeeze' in the anus, which is probably a bit too much information for some people, but it is good to know to fill those awkward dinner party silences nonetheless.
 Here's the research abstract for this fascinating look at our sphincters and caffeine.